Jstith/Pcap-Timer-Series-Analyzer/readme.md

 ## Future Goals

 - Implement IP:Port to IP:Port statistics
-- Group packets into flows or streams, so the average time between transmission and std dev doesn't get thrown off by one large continous session
+- Group packets into flows or streams, so the average time between transmission and std dev doesn't get thrown off by one large continuous session
-- Add some kind of determinstic formula to determine "most likely" candidates for C2
+- Add some kind of deterministic formula to determine "most likely" candidates for C2
 - Improve load speed for larger pcaps